eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ARB_01a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The Scheme Provider for an Attestation Rulebook describing a type of attestation that is a non-qualified EAA SHALL specify that one or more of the following three common format(s) must be used for these attestations: - The format specified in ISO/IEC 18013-5, see [ISO18013-5]. - The format specified in SD-JWT-based Verifiable Credentials (SD-JWT VC), see [SD-JWT-VC]. - The format specified in W3C Verifiable Credentials Data Model, see [W3C VCDM v2.0].
+The Scheme Provider for an Attestation Rulebook describing a type of attestation that is a non-qualified EAA SHALL specify that one or more of the following three common format(s) must be used for these attestations: - The format specified in ISO/IEC 18013-5, see [ISO/IEC 18013-5]. - The format specified in SD-JWT-based Verifiable Credentials (SD-JWT VC), see [SD-JWT VC]. - The format specified in W3C Verifiable Credentials Data Model, see [W3C VCDM v2.0].

 </div>
 </div>